Ahwxorg/nixos-config/README.md

    ```
 4. **Reboot**

-   After rebooting, you'll be greeted by hyprlock prompting for your password, with its wallpaper in the background.

 5. **Manual config**

    Even though I use home manager, there is still a little bit of manual configuration to do: